feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 DropHighPSIFeatures
 ===================

-The :class:`DropHighPSIFeatures()` finds and removes features with unstable distribution from a pandas dataframe.
+The :class:`DropHighPSIFeatures()` finds and removes features with shifted distribution (i.e. unstable values) from a pandas dataframe.
 The stability of the distribution is computed using the `Population Stability Index (PSI)` and all features having a PSI value above a given threshold are removed.

 Unstable features may introduce an additional bias in a model if the training population significantly differs from the population in production.
-Removing these features leads to more robust models and therefore to better performances over time.
+Removing features for which distribution shift is suspected leads to more robust models and therefore to better performances.
 In the field of Credit Risk modelling, eliminating features with high PSI is common practice and usually required by the Regulator.

-##### Splitting the input dataframe
+##### Approaches implemented

 Computing the PSI involves comparing two distributions.
 In
-:class: `DropHighPSIFeatures()` the input dataframe is split in two parts (called base and test); these two parts are used to calculate the PSI value for each feature.
+:class: `DropHighPSIFeatures()` the input dataframe is split in two parts (called base and test); the distribution of the features' values in these two parts are used to calculate the PSI.

-The class offers three ways to split the input dataframe:
+The class offers three approaches to split the input dataframe:

-- Using proportions: For example 75% and 25%.
+- Using proportions: For example 75% and 25% of the input dataframe.
-- Using a cut-off value: Up-to and above the cut-off value.
+- Using a cut-off value: All values up-to a given cut-off go in the base dataframe and all others in the test dataframe.
-- Observations belonging to a group (defined by a list of values) and observations not belonging to that group.
+- Using a list of values: All observations included in the list go into the base dataframe.
+All others go in the test dataframe.

 The split can be done based on two dimensions:

-- The index (i.e. its value).
+- The (value of the) index.
 - A specified column.